mikecinchan/calendar/masterplan.md

 ### 2. Event Categories
 - **Default Categories:**
   - Birthday
-  - Special Occasion
+  - Entertainment
   - Holiday
   - Personal
+  - Crypto
-  - Event
+  - Expense
 - **Visual Indicators:** Each category will have distinct colors
 - **Extensibility:** Additional categories can be added later